awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Using_AWSCLI_To_Manage_WA_Reviews/4_save_milestone.md

     ![Milestone2](/watool/200_Using_AWSCLI_To_Manage_WA_Reviews/Images/4/Milestone2.png)

 ### 3. Retrieve the results from a milestone
-1. Using the [get-milestone API](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/wellarchitected/get-milestone.html), you can see all of the metadata for the milestone:
+1. Using the [get-milestone API](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/wellarchitected/get-milestone.html), you can see all of the metadata for a specific milestone:
     ```
     aws wellarchitected get-milestone --workload-id "<WorkloadId>" --milestone-number 1
     ```
-1. This will return a summary of the workload milestone (such as when it was created and what lenses were included)
+1. This will return the complete workload information for the workload milestone (such as when it was created and what lenses were included)
     ![Milestone3](/watool/200_Using_AWSCLI_To_Manage_WA_Reviews/Images/4/Milestone3.png)

 ### 4. List all question answers based from a milestone